microsoft/Power-Fx/docs/numbers.md

 ## ParseJSON and JSON functions

-JavaScript and JSON has no decimal data type.
-Many users of decimal in JSON will wrap the decimal number in a string to avoid floating point rounding of the number by JSON parsers.

-When used with an untyped object, the **Value** function will accept a number in one of three formats:
-- JSON number literal: `{ "Value": 1.234 }`.
-Despite using a floating point notation, the precision of the original number will be honored to the degree possible, meaning that `{ "Value": 1.2345678912345678901 }` will retail all decimal places, despite being beyond the precision of a standard JavaScript floating point number.
-- JSON string literal containing a number: `{ "Value": "1.234" }`.
-The number must use dot as the decimal separator have no other punctuation such as thousands separators.
-- JSON BigInt literal: `{ "Value": 1234n }`.

-The **Float** function will only accept a JSON number literal.

-When using the JSON function, **Decimal** values will be emitted as JSON string literals containing a number.  **JSONFormat.DecimalAsNumber** can be used to force JSON number literals to be used instead, and the full precision of the **Decimal** will be included in the JSON string and not rounded to floating point precision.
+Both floating point and decimal numbers can be expressed in JSON as numbers.
+It is up to the parser of the JSON to decide how to use it and which data type to use.

+**ParseJSON** will return an untyped object.
+Use the **Value** function if you would like the value to be placed in a **Decimal** and use the **Float** function if you would like the value to be placed in a **Float**.
+When using the **JSON** function, both floating point and decimal values will be written out as numbers.

+Some systems will place decimal values within a string.
+With **ParseJSON**, first pass the value through the **Text** function before calling **Value**.
+If there is a chance the user of the app may be in a locale that uses a comma as the decimal separator, be sure to pass an appropriate second argument to **Value** so that the correct decimal separator will be used.
+When using the **JSON** function to write out a **Decimal** as a string, you will need to first transform the value into a text field.